kjkasi/EasyNetQWiki/Documentation/A-Note-on-Versioning.md

-EasyNetQ is alpha software.
+**EasyNetQ is alpha software**.
 It is under heavy development with frequent changes both to the internals and to the public API.
 The developers follow the following versioning scheme:

 &lt;major&gt;.&lt;minor&gt;.&lt;patch&gt;.&lt;build-number&gt;